theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

   </tr>
 </table>

-**Summary:** By depositing these documents into the Zenodo evidentiary plane, the Author has created a timestamped, DOI‑anchored public record for Layer 0&ndash;1 / Ring &minus;3 architectures.
+**Summary:** By depositing these documents into the Zenodo evidentiary plane, the Author (Sir Steven Alexander Schr&ouml;der | The Ghost in the Code&trade;) has created a timestamped, DOI‑anchored public record for Layer 0&ndash;1 / Ring &minus;3 architectures.
 Any later substrate‑level AI containment claims must be read against this record.

 ---